holochain/docs-pages/src/pages/concepts/7_validation.md

 ::: coreconcepts-storysequence
 1. ![](/assets/img/concepts/7.10-gossip-to-authorities.png)
-As authorities for the address `E`, Diana and Fred receive a copy of Alice’s `"eggplant"` entry for validation and storage.
+As authorities for the address `E`, Diana and Fred receive a copy of Alice's `"eggplant"` entry for validation and storage.

 2. ![](/assets/img/concepts/7.11-authorities-validate.png)
-Their conductors call the `word` entry type’s validation function.
+Their conductors call the `word` entry type's validation function.

 3. ![](/assets/img/concepts/7.12-hold.png)
 The entry is valid, so they store it in their personal shard of the DHT, along with their **validation receipts** attesting its validity.